mobizt/FirebaseClient/resources/docs/realtime_database.md

     The following event keywords are supported.

-    `get` - Allow the http get response (first put event since stream connected).
+    `get` - To allow the http get response (first put event since stream connected).

-    `put` - Allow the put event.
+    `put` - To allow the put event.

-    `patch` - Allow the patch event.
+    `patch` - To allow the patch event.

-    `keep-alive` - Allow the keep-alive event.
+    `keep-alive` - To allow the keep-alive event.

-    `cancel` - Allow the cancel event.
+    `cancel` - To allow the cancel event.

-    `auth_revoked` - Allow the auth_revoked event.
+    `auth_revoked` - To allow the auth_revoked event.

+    You can separate each keyword with comma or space.

-    Call `RealtimeDatabase::setSSEFilters()` to clear the filter to allow all events.
+    To clear all prevousely set filter to allow all Stream events, use `RealtimeDatabase::setSSEFilters()`.

     ### Example
     ```cpp

-    // All Stream events are allowed.
+    // To all all tream events.
     Database.setSSEFilters("get,put,patch,keep-alive,cancel,auth_revoked");

     // SSE mode (HTTP Streaming)